 Let me explain… on paper, based on official exams & tests I am classified as successful at mathematics and at a higher than average achievement level, I have even landed my dream job as Numeracy Specialist!
 But why then do I find myself jelly legged, sweaty palmed & stuttering in public maths situations…?
-Well after being fortunate enough to have been taught by Dr. Paul Swan, I realise it’s because I suffer from Maths Anxiety which I know is a result of my past maths experiences at school.
-I was successful because I learnt how to play the system & I am a survivor of rote, parrot learning ‘Rithmetic!
+Well after researching and learning from the likes of Jo boaler & Carol Dweck, I realise it’s because I suffer from Maths Anxiety which I know is a result of my past maths experiences at school.
+I am from the era when you had to be quick to recall your ‘times tables’ if you got them wrong then you were ‘bad at maths!’
+You were thought to be ‘good at maths’ if you could perform mental calculations faster than anyone else, which sadly I couldn’t and still can’t today!

-After a lot of research I found this great article & Maths anxiety test by Helen Freedman (Click image To make it bigger)
+After a lot of research I found this great article & Maths anxiety test by Ellen Freedman (Click image To make it bigger)

 It includes a quick questionnaire & tips & ideas of how to overcome your fears.
 A great read!